PezzA/SushiSharp/README.md

 ﻿# Sushi Sharp
 Or Sharp Sushi!

-A demo implementation of the [Sushi Go!](https://boardgamegeek.com/boardgame/133473/sushi-go) card game.
+A demo implementation of the [Sushi Go!](https://boardgamegeek.com/boardgame/133473/sushi-go) card game in .Net.

 Main tech stack.